dialoguemd/covid-19/src/regions/ca/info/ca-nb/reporting.md

 Anyone who has traveled internationally in the last 14 days should self-monitor for two weeks from when they arrived back in Canada.
 Individual risk will vary depending on the destination.

-People arriving from Iran or the Chinese province of Hubei will need to self-isolate regardless of symptoms.
+People arriving from the Chinese province of Hubei, Iran, and Italy will need to self-isolate when they return to Canada, regardless of symptoms.

 Symptoms such as fever, cough, difficulty breathing may take up to 14 days to appear.